 The Strategic Phase

-You begin the game looking at a map of the United States with a handful of starting territories occupied by the Union and a handful by the Confederacy.
-You move your armies across the map to take control of territory and engage the enemy.
-Although all territory counts towards your reinforcements, the most important areas to take are railway stations.
-The more railway stations you control, the more maximum reinforcements you can receive at the end of your turn.
-You cannot get reinforcements without having at least two connected railway
+The player begins the game looking at a map of the United States with a handful of starting territories occupied by the Union and a handful by the Confederacy.
+The player movse their armies across the map to take control of territory and engage the enemy.
+Although all territory counts towards the player's reinforcements, the most important areas to take are railway stations.
+The more railway stations a player controls, the more maximum reinforcements they can receive at the end of their turn.
+A player cannot get reinforcements without having at least two connected railway stations.

 When two armies engage on the strategic map, a real-time battle ensues where the two forces are arranged on opposite sides of one of several battle maps.
 A normal army includes the following soldier types:

-- Cavalry: Your army begins with a group of three cavalrymen.
+- Cavalry: An army begins with a group of three cavalrymen.
 They are very fast, but once they start moving towards the opposite side of the map they cannot reverse direction until they reach the opposite side.
 They attack at close range by swinging their cavalry swords.
+They have to rely on avoiding the gunfire of the infantry and artillery to get close enough to eliminate them.

-- Artillery: Your army begins with a single artillery piece.
-The artillery piece can move vertically on the tactical map to avoid getting hit, but it cannot advance.
+- Artillery: An army begins with a single artillery cannon.
+The artillery cannon can move vertically on the tactical map to avoid getting hit, but it cannot advance.
 The artillery piece attacks by firing a cannon shot.
-You can control how far the shot goes.
+The player determines how far the shot goes by using a power gauge.
 The artillery is the only unit in the game with variable shot range and has by far the longest attack range.
 The artillery automatically retreats from battle if it runs out of ammunition.

 The battle ends when one of the forces is annihilated.
 The maps that the game provides have significant differences, but most of the maps revolve around control of two bridges that bridge a divide between the two armies.
 These bridges can be damaged by artillery fire.
 Control of these points leads to victory.
 Some items on the map, such as houses and often bridges can be damaged or destroyed by artillery fire.
 Combining two armies on the strategic map results in a single army able to enter this phase with twice as many troops.